The First-Timer’s Guide to Motorcycle Camping

 Motorcycle bivouac by Exposed

 Some motorcycle campers prefer not to pack a tent at all.
-They anchor a tarp to their bike on one side and to a picnic table, tree or the ground on the other and sleep under it.
-A modern, fast and reliable option is the Motorcycle Bivouac by Exposed.
+They anchor a tarp to their bike on one side and to a picnic table, tree, or the ground on the other and sleep under it.
+A modern, fast and reliable option is a bivvy (bivouac) bag.

 Now that you have a tent, you also need a sleeping bag.
 Even in the hottest of days, the nights can get cold, and no one likes to shrivel in their motorcycle jacket all night.
 Sleeping bags are assigned two temperature ratings.
 The comfort rating is the lowest temperature at which the average woman or a ‘cold sleeper’ feels comfortable.
 The lower-limit rating is the temperature at which the average man or a ‘warm sleeper’ feels comfortable.